rtgodwin/rtgodwin.github.io/dnd/session8.md

 ## Start

-> You hear the sound of a massive blast and the sound of shattering glass as something flies through your front windows.
+> You hear the sound of a massive blast and the sound of shattering glass as things crashes through your front windows.
 Your inn shakes and rattles.
 Charred bodies and anguished screams fly through the air.
 A thick cloud of acrid smoke billows outward from the blast, which seems to have occurred right outside your door.

 It is just before 8.
 What is your character doing and how do they react.
 Quick!

 ## Crime Scene

-A fast character can look out the window and get a description of Urstul Floxin grabbing the stone and fleeing toward the bent nail.
+- A fast character can look out the window and get a description of Urstul Floxin grabbing the stone and limping away toward the bent nail.
+- A dead sellsword with tattoo blasted through the window.
+Other smoldering pieces of

 ### Bodies:
 - Two cloaked male humans (_Xanathar_ sellswords) clad in leather armor with sheathed longswords